StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

 This Code of Laws must be ratified unanimously by the DMS Department Chair and the charter members of the GSL.

-Further amendments to this Code of Laws must be proposed either by a Leader or a petition of at least one-third of the DMS graduate students, and passed by a two-thirds vote of the Leaders.
+Further amendments to this Code of Laws may be proposed by any group of five or more DMS Graduate Students, and should be brought to a committee Leader at any point during the semester.
+The Leader will then bring it to the President and Vice President of the GSL.
+The proposed amendment will then be emailed to the entire DMS graduate student population.
+In two weeks, a vote will be presented to the DMS graduate student population.
+A simple majority will decide whether the amendment carries or not.